certara/pyDarwin/docs/Options.rst

             }
         }

-Basically, pyDarwin loads options.json, then system_options.json, then merges those two together so values from system_options overwrite the original ones.
-After that all default values are applied, and you get your settings ready.
+In terms of options priority, ``pyDarwin`` loads options.json, then system_options.json, then merges those two together so values from system_options overwrite the original ones.
+After that, all default values are applied, and resulting options values are used.

 .. note::
-   When running models on a grid, individual models are run on different nodes (in different evironments), so you either override settings on every node or don't override it at all.
+   When running models on a grid, individual models are run on different nodes (in different environments).
+You must ensure that you either override settings on every node, or, don't override it at all.